-One of the biggest dangers in close relationships is assuming the other person is exactly the same as you in their feelings and thoughts, and thus failing at their mind.
-This is something that’s so easy to flinch away from, as our emotional self just doesn’t want to accept that the person we’re so close to is actually different from us—sometimes very different.
-I know I made this mistake, and it cost me dearly in the past.
-So how to avoid it?
+One of the biggest dangers in close relationships is assuming the other person is exactly the same as you in their feelings and thoughts — in other words, "failing at their mind."
+At times, our emotional self just doesn’t want to accept that the person we’re so close to is actually different from us—sometimes very different.
+I know I've made this mistake, and it has cost me dearly in the past.
+So how do we avoid it?

 3. Use Tell Culture.

-Use Tell Culture!
-Tell Culture is a communication strategy where you are open and honest with close people in your life about your feelings and thoughts, about what’s going on with you, lowering your private barrier and being vulnerable and authentic.
-Tell them information about yourself that you think they would want to know.
+Tell Culture is a communication strategy where you are open and honest with close people in your life about your feelings, thoughts, and what’s going on with you.
+This makes you more vulnerable and authentic.
+Tell them information about yourself that you think they'd want to know.

-For example, if you want a hug, you should tell the other person that you would enjoy a hug.
-However, for Tell Culture to work, it’s really important for you not to expect that the other person will hug you.
-You are responsible for telling them about your needs and desires, and they are then free to act as they choose based on their own needs and desires.
+For example, if you want a hug, tell the other person that you'd enjoy a hug.
+However, in order for Tell Culture to work, it’s really important for you not to expect the other person to hug you.
+Rather, you are simply responsible for telling them about your needs and desires,.
+They are then free to act as they choose, based on their own needs and desires.